 She asked me when the wheels came off and I couldn’t pinpoint it.
 In summary, months was the answer to the timetable.
 Something had happened, but what?
 We started retracing my steps.
-I broke down when I recounted the month of October and that was when she stopped and set the paper and pen down.
+Tears welled up in my eyes when I talked about losing both my dogs within the same calendar year, but I broke down, shaking….sobbing, when I recounted the month of October and that was when she stopped and set the paper and pen down.

 “Stephanie, trauma is not linear.
 It never goes away.
 Some days you’re in acceptance, others you’re going to find yourself right back in the grief.
 You were exposed to your trauma.
 You faced your abuser down in Court and then you isolated yourself away where it was safe.”

 I told her what I thought I did wrong or should have done better, or at least different.
 I talked about all the digestive issues, my hair falling out, the fatigue —oh my god THE FATIGUE, the brain fog… the break up.

 I thought it was a prudent reminder that I could work into my DBT/CBT skills.
 I must confess that since putting this into practice, I have lost count of how many times I’ve had to use it and it hasn’t even been 12 hours.